claire-lex/anybus-hicp/README.md

 - `hicp_discovery.py`: Discover HICP devices on a network (broadcast)
 - `hicp_config.py`: Change the network configurations of a HICP device
-- `hich_bruteforce.py`: Bruteforce the password when it is enabled (requires a wordlist)
+- `hicp_bruteforce.py`: Bruteforce the password when it is enabled (requires a wordlist)

 > Please note that Anybus devices usually broadcast everything: a device will probably reply to your messages (even direct messages) on address 255.255.255.255.

+## Using Ethernet/IP (only for Anybus X-Gateway with Ethernet/IP support)

+- `enipTCP.py`: Ethernet/IP layer for Scapy (pushed to Scapy main)

+- `enip_discovery.py`: Discover Ethernet/IP devices (not only Anybus)